howido/Object-Oriented-Modeling---Graphic-Editor/README.md

 ---
 ### Step 1).
 Identify Classes
-Extract nouns in the problem statement.
+Extract nouns in the problem statement. # ask myself how to do that?

 Develop a graphic **editor** that can draw different geometric **shapes** such as **line**, **circle** and **triangle**. **User** can select, move or rotate a **shape**.
 To do so, **editor** provides **user** with a **menu** listing different **commands**.
 Individual **shapes** can be grouped together and can behave as a single **shape**.